Stomp (theatrical show): 2000–present

 In 2007, Stomp Out Loud opened in Las Vegas at Planet Hollywood Resort & Casino with an expanded cast and performed inside a theatre specifically created for the production.

 In August 2012, Stomp contributed to the musical segment of the 2012 Summer Olympics closing ceremony in London.

 "The Gang Goes to Hell: Part 2" is the tenth episode of the eleventh season of It's Always Sunny in Philadelphia televised on FXX, 19 March 2016.
 It is the season finale and the conclusion from the previous episode "The Gang Goes to Hell."
-The gang is locked in the brig of a Christian chartered cruise ship for their various crimes and offences to other passengers and begin using their bodies and contents of the brig to create a rhythmic production in the style of Stomp.
+The gang is locked in the brig of a Christian chartered cruise ship for their various crimes and offenses to other passengers and begin using their bodies and contents of the brig to create a rhythmic production in the style of Stomp.

 In October 2017, the show’s creators, Luke Cresswell and Steve McNicholas, announced that the London show would end its 15-year run in January 2018 but were quoted in an article in The Stage as stating that "its closure would not mark the end of Stomp in London."

 In July 2019, Stomp was the subject of the US sitcom American Dad!.
 When his uncle dies and leaves him with a large inheritance, Stan Smith goes against his family's wishes for a trip to New York City and uses the money to buy the rights to the Broadway musical Stomp instead.

-Stomp were unable to perform in 2020 due to the ongoing COVID-19 pandemic.
+Stomp were unable to perform in 2020 due to the COVID-19 pandemic.

+The New York production closed on 8 January 2023 after over 11,000 performances.